dinhanhthi/learn-ai/reading-isl/README.md

-# reading-ISL
+# Reading: An Introduction to Statistical Learning

-All assignments I've done in the book "An Introduction to Statistical Learning" by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirami.
+All assignments I've done in the book "**An Introduction to Statistical Learning**" by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirami.

 The files `chapXX_concentual.ipynb` contains **Conceptual** exercises' solution and files `chapXX_applied.ipynb` contains **Applied** exercises' solution (in Python instead of R).